 This process is like a simple reset.
 The black screen of the TV can help solve the problem.
 After performing this procedure, you must contact the Hisense customer support team if the problem persists.
 If your Hisense TV is under warranty, you can contact a professional technician by contacting Hisense customer support.
 And you don’t need to pay extra for it.

 You are watching any entertainment or movie on Hisense Smart TV.
 And suddenly, there is no picture on the TV, and the screen goes black.
 Sometimes the picture is not visible on the Hisense Smart TV screen, but the sound is heard.
-Or sometimes, it happens that the picture is visible, but there is a Hisense tv with no sound.
+Sometimes, it happens that the picture is visible, but there is a Hisense TV with no sound.
 If this problem is happening in your Hisense TV, then you can fix it in two ways.

 - Your TV’s sound level is not zero.
 It is necessary to check; for this, you go to the volume setting and check.